warncke/immutable-core-controller/README.md

 ### delete

 Delete an instance.
-Only available if action is enabled.
+Only available if model has a (d)eleted column.

+Delete is available as either an HTTP POST on the /:id path or an HTTP GET on the /:id/delete path.

+When doing an HTTP DELETE data set in the body with the model name will be merged into the data of the undeleted object.

-### unDelete
+### undelete

-UnDelete an instance.
-Only available if action is enabled.
+Undelete an instance.
+Only available if model has a (d)eleted column.

-### favorite

-Another custom action performed on instance.
+Undelete is available by doing either an HTTP POST or HTTP GET to /:id/undelete.

+When doing an HTTP POST data set in the body with the model name will be merged into the data of the undeleted object.

 ### schema